Album Design Steps

 - Fill Out Album Order Form – Please fill out the form by clicking here.

-- Initial Design – There are two options for selecting the images for your album.
-Our album designers can choose the images or your favorites can be selected on the online gallery.
-Once the images are selected we will design the first draft of your album and send you a link where you can review it.
+- Initial Design – You will have the chance to select your favorites from a designated online gallery.
+Once the images are selected, we will design the first draft of your album and send you a link where you can review it.

-- Major Revision – When you receive your draft, please review this in detail with the understanding that this is our creative interpretation of the story of your wedding day.
-You are free to make image and layout changes.
-To communicate your changes, you will be able to make comments on each page.
-If you would like to switch images, you can leave a comment directly on the image and request the change.
-We can also schedule an appointment to stop by the studio and go over the changes with your designer in person.
-We recommend that you have your exact changes (image numbers, layout changes, etc) in your notes before the discussion.
+- Major Revision – When you receive your draft, please review it in detail with the understanding that this is our creative interpretation of the story of your wedding day.
+You are free to make image and layout changes in your first revision (of two).
+To communicate your changes, you will make comments directly on the online proof, page by page.
+For example, if you would like to replace an image, you can leave a comment directly on that photo saying “Replace with 0047.”

-- Minor Revision – After these changes are communicated, we will redesign the album and send a second draft.
-You are then free to make minor changes; however, any layout changes may result in additional fees.
+- Minor Revision – After the initial changes are submitted online, we will redesign the album and send you a second draft.
+You are then free to make minor changes (substitutions in images and finalizing the cover design); however, any layout changes or changes beyond the second revision will result in additional fees.

-- Send to Print – After these revisions are made, and you have approved the album, it is sent to retouching and then to print.
+- Send to Print – After your second round of revisions are made and you have approved the design, the album is sent to retouching and then to print.

-If you have any questions during this process, please contact us.
+If you have any questions during this process, please email [email protected].

 Album Design Philosophy